-The organisation has to take a good, clear, objective look at how it is perceived by its various audiences, both internal and external, and how these perceptions compare with its aspirations.
-If the existing identity is perceived as fragmented, incoherent, unclear, old fashioned and so on, there has to be agreement on the action required to change perceptions.
+The organization has to take a good, clear, objective look at how it is perceived by its various audiences, both internal and external, and how these perceptions compare with its aspirations.
+If the existing identity is perceived as fragmented, incoherent, unclear, old-fashioned and so on, there has to be agreement on the action required to change perceptions.
 Stage one ends with recommendations for action.

 Example – Repsol: an identity based on a vision

 The Spanish oil company Repsol was formed in the 1980s from Istituto Nacional Hydrocarburos.
 The company was a state monopoly with low standards of service, old and badly maintained service stations and a plethora of names and identities.
 The central idea/vision emerged naturally from the company’s new positioning.
-Spain was entering the European Union (1986), and the company had to defend its position against competition from Shell, BP and other global players.
-INH had to be revitalised and eventually privatised.
+Spain was entering the European Union (1986), and the company had to defend its position against competition from Shell, BP, and other global players.
+INH had to be revitalized and eventually privatized.